ahmedshaban-blip/RSS-Reader/README.md

   - `repositories`: Implements the `RssRepository`, which fetches and parses the RSS feed from the network.
   - `models`: Defines the data structures, such as `RssItem`.

-- **Tooling**: Includes Dart scripts to automate the creation of new features and scaffold the project structure, enforcing architectural consistency.
-  - `tool/generate_feature.dart`: A script to generate a new feature module with the complete directory structure for domain, data, and presentation layers.

 ### State Management

 State management is handled using **Bloc (Cubit)** pattern, which provides a predictable state lifecycle and separates business logic from the UI.